haoranzhang929/abyss/README.md

 - Animated star field driven by an audio analyser
 - Post–processing stack using `postprocessing` for god rays and SMAA anti–aliasing
+- Dithering shader based on Codrops tutorial (press "D" to toggle)
 - Optional device orientation controls for mobile users

 ## Learn More